May 10, 2026

 Prayer of the Faithful

-Inspired by the power and wonder of Christ’s resurrection from the grave, we come to you Father with hope and confidence that you will hear our prayers.
+Inspired by Jesus promise of everlasting love, we make our prayers with renewed confidence to our Loving Father.
 Let us pray together to the Lord saying: Lord hear our prayer.

 R. Lord hear our prayer.